bazelbuild/rules_python/docs/aspect_docs.md

 ## aspect docs

-Open documentation in the browser
+Open documentation in the browser.

 ### Synopsis